Frye Island, Maine

-Frye Island is a town in Cumberland County, Maine, United States.
+Frye Island is an island town in Cumberland County, Maine, United States.
 Located in Sebago Lake, the island is accessed via a public car ferry from Raymond Neck, or by private boat.
 All residents of the resort town are seasonal.
-The majority of property owners hail from New England area states (Maine, Massachusetts, Connecticut, Rhode Island, Vermont and New Hampshire) however there are many other states also represented on the island.
+The majority of property owners hail from New England states (Maine, Massachusetts, Connecticut, Rhode Island, Vermont and New Hampshire) however there are many other states also represented on the island.
 Frye Island is vacant from November through April, and the ferry does not operate during that time due to thick ice blocking its route during the winter.
-It is part of the Portland–South Portland–Biddeford, Maine Metropolitan Statistical Area.
+It is part of the Portland-South Portland-Biddeford metropolitan area.
 The town had a population of 32 at the 2020 census.